backand/docs/source/includes/_integrations.md

 }
 ```

 We have created an action template that will give you jump start with salesforceIQ.
 You can either trigger this action from an object's database transaction event actions, or create a new on-demand action that you can call from your app's client code.
-The sample JavaScript is provided by the template action, which is available as "SalesforceIQ" in the "CRM & ERP" section of action templates.:
+The sample JavaScript is provided by the template action, which is available as **SalesforceIQ** in the **CRM & ERP** section of action templates.

 This code provides you with all of the basic tools you need to get connected to the SalesforceIQ API.
-It takes in your SalesforceIQ API Key and API Secret, and performs a call to the "/accounts" endpoint to fetch accounts.
+It takes in your SalesforceIQ API Key and API Secret, and performs a call to the `/accounts` endpoint to fetch accounts.

 ### Connecting this action to your SalesforceIQ account
 To connect to SalesforceIQ, you'll first need to register for an account if you haven't done so.
 Once you've signed up, follow these steps to obtain your API Key and API Secret:

 1. Open Settings under the gear icon
-2. Open the 'Integration' tab under 'My Account Settings'
+2. Open the **Integration** tab under **My Account Settings**
-3. Under 'Create New Custom Integration,' click 'Custom'
+3. Under **Create New Custom Integration**, click **Custom**
-4. Set the name to 'Backand API,' and provide a description
+4. Set the name to **Backand API**, and provide a description
-5. Copy the 'API Key' and 'API Secret' from the integration page into the JavaScript Action code
+5. Copy the **API Key** and **API Secret** from the integration page into the JavaScript Action code
-6. Click 'Save'
+6. Click **Save**

 When this is completed, you should now be able to access all of your SalesforceIQ accounts from the custom JavaScript action.

 ### Setup client-side code:
 ```javascript--persistent